pvcraven/web-development-class/source/tutorials/dvcs/dvcs.rst

   hitting "close."
 * The other dialog is still open, so hit "Cancel"
 * Select "pull"
+* If you get an error, see below on "How to Resolve Conflicts"
 * Click "ok" on the pull dialog box
 * As long as there are no conflicts, the changes will be automatically merged together.
 You can see the two separate "streams" and where they merged.